Maintain and Sustain: Keeping Up on Home Maintenance

 Smoke Alarms and Carbon Monoxide Detectors

-Carbon monoxide detectors and smoke alarms should be checked on a regular basis.
+Carbon monoxide detectors and smoke alarms should be checked regularly.
 It is often recommended to change the batteries in these devices when you reset clocks during the twice-a-year time change to make sure the batteries are always fresh.
 Also, check any GFI receptacles periodically to make sure they are operating correctly.

 Keep appliances running efficiently and safely by pulling them away from the wall and removing the dust that is prone to collect behind them.
 This can be especially important with the condenser coils on the back of the refrigerator.
 You also want to periodically check the seals on the doors of refrigerators and freezer to make sure they seal tightly.
-Check and clean the filter of the range hood on a regular basis.
+Check and clean the filter of the range hood regularly.

-There are a number of things you can do to insure that water systems in your house continue to operate smoothly.
+There are several things you can do to ensure that water systems in your house continue to operate smoothly.
 Change the washers when faucets start to drip or leak.
 The water heater pressure relief valve should also be checked periodically.
 Check the sump pump and clean the basket.
 You should also check your drain traps for blockage, and clean out any debris, to avoid clogging problems.
 Any water pipes on exterior walls should be insulated to prevent pipes from freezing.

-There are also some seasonal maintenance tasks that should be performed.
+Some seasonal maintenance tasks should be performed.
 Especially in the fall, gutters and drain pipes can become clogged with leaves.
 These need to be removed to prevent potential ice damage from occurring.
-Check the weather stripping on all exterior doors, and replace if necessary.
-Remove garden hoses and turn off the shutoff valves to exterior water faucets if possible prior to freezing weather.
+Check the weather stripping on all exterior doors, and replace it if necessary.
+Remove garden hoses and turn off the shutoff valves to exterior water faucets if possible before freezing weather.
 Your chimney should also be checked, to make sure it is clear of debris.
-Remove ashes from the fireplace on a regular basis.
+Remove ashes from the fireplace regularly.
 Check windows and doors for drafts, and seal if necessary.